 - Absent periods (You’re officially in menopause when you haven’t had a period for 12 months.)

 - Irregular periods

 - Shorter period (near the beginning of perimenopause),

 - Longer period (towards the end of perimenopause)

 No two women experience perimenopause in the exact same way.
 While some have periods that are closer together, others have their periods get further apart.
 Some women even have both — one month their period comes closer to the last, the next month it’s further apart.

-It’s important to note that if you’re regularly having periods very frequently, it may be an indication that something else other than the menopausal transition is going on.
-It’s best to see your doctor to make sure nothing more serious is affecting your bleeding.
+It’s important to note that if you regularly have periods very frequently, it may indicate that something else other than the menopausal transition is going on.
+It’s best to see your doctor make sure nothing more serious is affecting your bleeding.

 Do Periods Get Heavier Before Menopause?

 Many women do experience heavier periods in perimenopause.
 In the beginning stages of perimenopause, estrogen levels are high, which means that heavy bleeding is more likely to occur.
 Also, if your cycle is all over the place, and you didn’t shed your uterine lining last month, it can mean an even heavier flow this month.